Serena Williams Shares First Photos Of Baby Girl Alexis Olympia Jr., Adds Video Clips Of Her Birth Story

 “In this game you can go dark fast.
 If I lose, and I lose again, it’s like, she’s done.
 Especially since I’m not 20 years old… I’ll tell you this much: I won’t win less.
 Either I win, or I don’t play.”

-Serena’s 34-year-old husband discussed parenthood, during a recent appearance on CNBC’s Squawk Box.
+Serena’s 34-year-old husband discussed parenthood during a recent appearance on CNBC’s Squawk Box.
 Ohanian told the hosts that he’s sure Williams will be a wonderful mother.

 “She’s very good at a lot of things… And well on her way to being an awesome mom too.”